What services does Sexual Health Service Tasmania offer?

 Counselling - our counsellors are trained to discuss issues relating to sexual health and well being.
 Counsellors are committed to maximising the ability of individuals to make healthy choices about issues that affect their lives.

 Education - sexual health staff participate in community awareness campaigns and run education programmes.
 We aim to actively promote recognition of diversity and provide an interesting and challenging education programme that includes sessions on HIV, viral hepatitis and STI information.
-Each year a calendar of our set programmes is made available.
-We also respond to specific requests when possible.

 Clinical services, counselling and education consider sexual wellbeing holistically.
 Our services relate to: